Prison Legal News:

 for Undiagnosed, Untreated Throat Cancer

-On September 30, 2003, a state court of claims in Albany, New York, awarded state prisoner Ronald Zacchi $800,000 for the pain and suffering he experienced as a result of the prison medical staff's failure to diagnose ...
+On September 30, 2003, a state court of claims in Albany, New York, awarded state prisoner Ronald Zacchi $800,000 for the pain and suffering he experienced as a result of the prison medical staff's failure to diagnose and treat his ...

 New York Prisoner Awarded $800,000

-Before signing on as director of the ADOC in June, 2003, Schriro weathered a ...
+Before signing on as director of the ADOC in June, 2003, Schriro weathered a troubled ...

 A federal judge in Missouri has refused to accept sworn testimony from Arizona Department of Corrections (ADOC) Director Dora Schriro, adding yet another chapter to Schriro's continuing saga of security lapses, deceit, and disappearing evidence.